gsannikov/embedded_sdk/src/auto_forge/resources/help/package/about.md

 - Interface with AI agents and CI/CD systems via machine-readable exports

-At its core, AutoForge provides a clean separation between **logic (AutoForge engine)** and **project intent (solution package)**, making it ideal for teams working across diverse platforms and toolchains.
+At its core, AutoForge provides a clean separation between **logic (AutoForge engine)** and **project intent (solution package)**, making it ideal for teams working across diverse platforms and tool-chains.

 ---